DevTae/StockToolsPreview/README.md

 This is the repository that summarizes about my own project named 'DevTae/StockDatabase'

+- Overview
+  - First, I have saved about `2367 stocks` and `9,952,847 daily datas` in file-system database from Korea market (KOSPI, KOSDAQ).
+  - Second, I made a `saving of 72% previous processing time` in calculating Leading Span of Ichimoku about `a data set of 10 million`.
+(Calculating process is in [here](https://github.com/DevTae/StockDatabasePreview/blob/main/SegmentTreeAlgorithm.md))
+  - Third, I use these datas **to make own buying/selling strategy**.
+  - Finally, Here are many features in 'StockDatabase' projects.

 -----

-I have saved about `2367 stocks` and `9,952,847 daily datas` in file-system database from Korea market (KOSPI, KOSDAQ) on 2023/02/17.
+First, I have saved about `2367 stocks` and `9,952,847 daily datas` in file-system database from Korea market (KOSPI, KOSDAQ) on 2023/02/17.

 There are so many informations as like Stock Price, Volume, Adjusted Stock Price, MarketCap in only one daily data.